GeekTrainer/learn-django/Module4/Module4_Unit5.md

         return render(request, 'shelter_details.html', context)
 ```

 As you can see we have imported `DetailView`, and then `get_object_or_404`.
-We use the `get_object_or_404` statement in the `shelter` variable so it will check if the object being requested actually exists, and if not then an exception would be thrown.
-We next go to `context` and define the variable that will be used by the template to call this view, and then lastly state what will be rendered in the template.
+We use the `get_object_or_404` statement in the `shelter` variable so it will check if the object being requested actually exists.
+If the object did not exist then an exception would be thrown.
+We next go to `context` and define the variable that will be used by the template to call this view, and lastly state what will be rendered in the template.

 Now that the view has been added we need to add the path.

-Go to the **urls.py** file in the app and add the below under comment `# [TODO]: Add the path below for our ShelterDetail DetailView`.
+3. Go to the **urls.py** file in the app and add the below under comment `# [TODO]: Add the path below for our ShelterDetail DetailView`.

 ```python
 urlpatterns = [